couchbaselabs/Linq2Couchbase/docs/date-handling.md

 ## Date Functions

-A subset of N1QL date/time functions are supported for use in LINQ queries, and are provided as static methods of the N1QlFunctions class.
+A subset of SQL++ date/time functions are supported for use in LINQ queries, and are provided as static methods of the N1QlFunctions class.

 ```cs
 using (var cluster = new Cluster()) {